chrisgrieser/nvim-recorder/README.md

 	{ require("recorder").recordingStatus },
 },
--- 💡 put the components in different status line segments so they have -- a different color, making the recording status more distinguishable
+-- 💡 put the components in different status line segments so they have -- a different color, making the recording status more distinguishable -- from saved recordings
 ```

-## Usage
+## Basic Usage

-### Basics
 - `startStopRecording`: Starts recording to the current macro slot (so you do not need to specify a register).
 Press again to end the recording.
 - `playMacro`: Plays the macro in the current slot (without the need to specify a register).
 - `switchSlot`: Cycles through the registers you specified in the configuration.
 Also show a notification with the slot and its content.
 (The currently selected slot can be seen in the [status line component](#status-line-components).)